 - 1/2 cup oyster sauce

-- Make noodles following packet directions, no need to use flavour packet, drain and set aside.
+- Make noodles following packet directions.
+Drain and set aside.

-- Heat a large frying pan with oil over medium to high heat
+- Heat oil in a large frying pan over medium-high heat.

-- Add garlic and curry powder, stir through and cook for a further minute.
+- Spoon garlic and curry powder over mince, stir through and continue to cook for 1 minute.

-- Place capsicum, celery and zucchini into pan and stir through for 2-4 minutes or until just tender.
+- Add capsicum, celery and zucchini into pan and stir through for 2-4 minutes or until vegetables are just tender.

-- Add in stock, oyster sauce and cabbage, stirring until cabbage has just started to soften.
+- Add in stock, oyster sauce and cabbage.
+Stir until cabbage has just started to soften.

 By Kat – The Organised Housewife